Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

 The manual redirection of documentation links caused extra work.
 This would not have been necessary if we had migrated our entire knowledge base.
 Also, indexing the migrated content on Google would have been more straightforward with a complete migration.
 Still, using the Confluence app Redirect for Confluence was an excellent alternative to manually rewriting links.

-More learning steps in migrating to Confluence Cloud
+More learning steps in our Confluence Cloud migration

-As stated in the beginning, there were (and are) more learnings steps involved in our migration from Confluence Server to Cloud process:
+As stated in the beginning, there were more learnings involved in our migration from Confluence Data Center or Server to Cloud process:

-Getting rid of our custom-made Enterprise Theme and other macros.
+Getting rid of our custom-made macros and those from our app Enterprise Theme.

 Familiarizing ourselves with the Cloud editor.

-Are you in the process of migrating Confluence to Cloud?
-Reach out to bitvoodoo to learn more about migrating Confluence server documentation to Cloud.
+Are you in the process of migrating Confluence Data Center or Server to Cloud?
+Reach out to bitvoodoo to learn more about migrating to Confluence Cloud.